Applications and deadlines

 - You must satisfy the specific requirements of the host university.

-A student may obtain an SEMP grant for up to 12 months per level of study.
-For example, a student may do two placements of one semester in two different universities at the Bachelor level and again at the Master level as long as they fulfil all the conditions.
+A student may complete a SEMP Mobility/Exchange for up to 12 months per level of study.
+For example, a student may do two exchanges of one semester in two different universities at the Bachelor level and leave again for one or two semesters at the Master’s level as long as he or she fulfil all the conditions.